 A Welcoming Lunch in Weimar

-I loved the service at Kaiserin Augusta Hotel and as a solo traveler it is important to feel comfortable.
-My server at the hotel restaurant was the sweetest thing and since I was the only one in the restaurant, the service was fast.
-I ordered the beef marrow consume and it was delicious and welcoming, since it was a chilly day.
-For my main entre I ordered the pork cutlet steak and Weimar sausages that were grilled with onions.
-Everything was perfect and very comforting.
+I loved the service at Kaiserin Augusta Hotel, and as a solo traveler it is important to feel comfortable.
+My server at the hotel restaurant was the sweetest thing, and since I was the only one in the restaurant, the service was fast.
+I ordered the beef marrow consume, and it was delicious and welcoming on that chilly day.
+For my main entre, I ordered the pork cutlet steak and Weimar sausages that were grilled with onions.
+Everything was beyond perfect.

 Restaurant Texas in Weimar, Germany

-When I travel, I definitely eat local foods and try not to eat American but by the end of a long six week trip, one does miss home.
-I saw Restaurant Texas reviewed online, so I went straight away.
-Now I have eaten at American style restaurants through Europe, Asia, Mexico and S America and if you have too, you know it is always off.
+When I travel I definitely eat local foods, and try not to eat American but by the end of a long six week trip, one does miss home.
+I saw Restaurant Texas reviewed online, and I went straight away.
+Now I have eaten at American style restaurants through Europe, Asia, Mexico, and S America and if you have too, then you know it is always off.
 So my expectations were just that, close but no cigar.
-Boy was I wrong!
+Boy was I wrong.

 Original Black Forest Cake- A Bit of Cake With Your Liquor?

 We also ordered the white sausage with pretzels, they were OK but I understood this café is known for the cakes.
 What I really got a kick out of was the mustard from a toothpaste tube.
-It’s just the simple things I guess.
+It is just the simple things, I guess.

 A Sausage Roll and a Strike

 This sausage roll from Panos was in-between two moments in time.
 I had just finished taking a taxi from Maastricht, Netherlands to Aachen, Germany.
 There was a transportation strike that morning in the Netherlands, and the trains and busses were not working- It happens, The only thing you can do in these situations is make sure that you have a lot of EUROS on you, not kidding.